HermasGit/Subzam_project/README.md

 web-based spreadsheet UI.
 The server now solely provides the API endpoints under `/api` which can be consumed directly or integrated with NocoDB.

+Copy `.env.example` to `.env` and fill in your own database credentials before starting the server.

 To start the server:

 ```bash